pierre-rouleau/pel/README.rst

   easy-to-setup customization user-options that have a name that start with the "``pel-use-``" prefix.
 See the manual `built-in and external Emacs packages`_ section.

+  - If requested by the user, PEL also supports two independent customization files along with two independent Elpa-compliant package directories: one for Emacs operating in terminal (TTY) mode and another for Emacs operating in graphical mode.
+This allows you to take advantage of the strengths of each mode using the packages you need for each and no more.

+    - Some modifications to your ``init.el`` file is required for this.
+      See OPTION A inside the `example/init/init-5.el`_ source for additional instructions.
+    - Once your init file has been instrumented for PEL, you can then use ``M-x pel-setup-dual-environment`` command to setup the environment.

 - PEL can install packages from `GNU Elpa`_, MELPA_, and simple GitHub or Gitlab repositories even when the files have not been setup as an